Skip to content

 If you want to run Azure tests against a local Azurite:

-kubectl -n $KUBE_NAMESPACE apply -f test/e2e/azure/deploy-azurite.yaml
+kubectl -n argo apply -f test/e2e/azure/deploy-azurite.yaml

 Running One Test